 3. Online

-• Pros: Convenient access from anywhere, often cheaper than airports, compare different plans easily.
+- Pros: Convenient access from anywhere, often cheaper than buying directly in airports, compare different plans easily.

 In general, convenience stores offer the easiest quick solution but carrier stores/online may work out cheaper for longer trips if you need data-heavy plans or coverage across multiple countries.